HugoMVale/Odrpack.jl/README.md

 ## Description

 This Julia package provides bindings for the well-known weighted orthogonal distance regression (ODR) solver [odrpack95].

-ODR, also known as [errors-in-variables regression], is designed primarily for instances when both the explanatory and response variables have significant errors.
+Orthogonal distance regression, also known as [errors-in-variables regression], is designed primarily for instances when both the explanatory and response variables have significant errors.

 <p align="center">